-- Once the beef is done add the onion, garlic, and Pancetta.
-Cook until the onion starts to get soft over a medium heat.
+- To the same pan as you seared the beef, fadd the onion and garlic.
+Cook until the onion starts to get soft over a medium heat, about two minutes.

-- Add a half cup of the beer and deglaze the pan by scraping the bottom with a wooden spoon.
+- Add ½ cup of the beer and deglaze the pan by scraping the bottom with a wooden spoon.
 Simmer for 2 minutes.

-- Add the Worcestershire Sauce, tomato paste, sugar, and herbs and stir.
+- Add the Worcestershire Sauce, tomato paste, sugar, rosemary and stir.

-- Add the remaining 1 cup beer and the beef broth.
+- Add the remaining beer and the beef broth.
 Season with the salt and pepper.

-- Mix in the mushrooms and the seared beef and stir to combine.
+- Add the mushrooms, bratwurst and the seared beef and stir to combine.